emcodeio/dotfiles/obsidian/GoTo Elimination/Eliminating GoTos.md

 00 PROCEDURE DIVISION.
 00 PROCEDURE DIVISION.
 01   IF VAL1 IS LESS THAN 0.
 01   cond_2 = VAL1 IS LESS THAN 0.
 02     SUBTRACT VAL1 FROM VAL1         02   IF VAL1 IS LESS THAN 0
-03     IF VAL1 IS EQUAL TO 0           03     SUBTRACT VAL1 TO VAL1
+03     IF VAL1 IS EQUAL TO 0           03     SUBTRACT VAL1 FROM VAL1
 04       MOVE 9 TO VAL1                04     cond_1 = VAL1 IS EQUAL TO 0
 05       GO TO PARA-1            ==>   05     IF VAL1 IS EQUAL TO 0
 06     END-IF                          06       MOVE 9 TO VAL1